Help to Buy Equity Loans

 Get Our Free Money Tips Email!

-As mentioned above, while interest becomes payable on the equity loan after five years, the loan itself doesn't have to be repaid until you sell up OR you reach the end of your mortgage term (specified as after 25 years).
+While interest becomes payable on the equity loan after five years, the loan itself doesn't have to be repaid until you sell up OR you reach the end of your mortgage term (specified as after 25 years).

 If you want to pay off the loan sooner, this can be done in one lump sum or in parts, something known as 'staircasing'.
 The minimum payment must be equivalent to 10% of your home's value.